 The celebrated artists in this fight are worth pondering as well notwithstanding the Nobel literary prizes which are rigged by the Left for them to look after their own.
 Gabriel García Márquez and Ayn Rand, the penultimate communist up against the purveyor of rational selfishness are such a demarcation.
 The Columbian Nobel winning writer pledged in the eighties not to publish again until the Chilean Dictator Augusto Pinochet was deposed.
 Unlike Rand's (see Atlas Shrugged), that strike didn’t pan out; what would we do without Márquez's insights?
 Indeed, he has become a cultural ambassador for the Cuban regime, hosting the visits of foreign writers and even occasionally helping to release celebrity literary prisoners.
 He is a literary hatchet man for Fidel Castro who is one of his best friends.
 It just doesn’t get any better than that.
 Ayn Rand, who of course commits the ultimate sin to the Left, being as anti-communist as Márquez is an anti-American, is his opposite in so many ways, countering his magical-realism with her romantic-realism.
 Her theory of a strike was to take all people of unique abilities and withdraw their talent from society.
 But you can’t fool the Left.
 To them she can’t write at all, and to think they used to call Solzhenitsyn a liar.
 To the garbage can she is sentenced.
-The socialist hack, Gore Vidal called her theories “nearly perfect in its immorality”.
+The literary hack, Gore Vidal called her theories “nearly perfect in its immorality”.
 Actual democide figures from communist countries mean little to many wicked American socialites.
 She of course screeches as bad as Márquez whimpers, but you can’t get a better dividing line than these two novelists.